 To get pre-approved, you will need to complete the lender’s application (most likely online) which may include providing them with important financial information such as income (paystubs, 1099s, etc.), work history, bank statements, assets (including savings, investments, etc.), your credit report, debt, residential history and how much down payment you are planning to contribute to the buying of your home.
 Once the lender receives all this information and you complete the loan application, your lender will determine if you qualify for a loan.

 If you are approved, your lender will send you a pre-approval letter that lets you know the maximum amount you can borrow.
 Your REALTOR® will ask for this letter from you or your lender.
 Remember, as I mentioned before, it is a maximum, but not necessarily the amount you should borrow.
 Especially in the times we live in, most experts recommend that you have at least three to six months’ emergency fund (or even more) just in case you lose your job.
 The last thing you want to worry about is losing the home you worked so hard to purchase.
 Your comfort level can only be determined by you and your family.
 It is an important conversation to have.

 If you are not pre-approved, your lender can give you tips on ways to get approved, like helping you raise your credit score, paying off some debt or simply to save more money for a down payment or closing costs.
 It might take you another year, but don’t get discouraged.
 It is certainly worth the wait.
 I have also written an article (which you can see in this blog) entitled, “What Not to Do Before Buying a Home”.
 It can help you start thinking of ways that will better your chances on getting approved to buy your dream home.

-For more ideas on this topic, visit me on my Facebook page or on our website at Property Choices Real Estate.
+For more ideas on this topic and others, visit my Facebook page or on our website at PropertyChoices.net.
 If you like what you are reading, please follow me by entering your email and clicking on “FOLLOW”.
 You do not need to register.
 Stay tuned…more ideas are on the way.